-- Marvel's Doctor Druid, in his first appearance, was called Doctor Droom.
+- Marvel Comics' Doctor Druid, in his first appearance, was called Doctor Droom.
 They changed his name when they revived the character so as not to be confused with Doom.

-- Xemnu the Titan is a kinda interesting example; he was referred to as "a Hulk" before the Hulk existed, but he called himself Xemnu.note After the Hulk was created, Xemnu has come back a few times mostly as a Hulk foe, feuding over the name.
+- The Incredible Hulk: Xemnu the Titan is a kinda interesting example; he was referred to as "a Hulk" before the Hulk existed, but he called himself Xemnu.note After the Hulk was created, Xemnu has come back a few times mostly as a Hulk foe, feuding over the name.

 - She-Hulk once fought Doctor Doom.
-This particular Doctor Doom turned to be Doctor Bob Doom; a cousin of the more famous Doctor Doom and a Depraved Dentist.
+This particular Doctor Doom turned to be Doctor Bob Doom: a cousin of the more famous Victor Von Doom, and a Depraved Dentist.

 - A running joke in Johnny and the Dead in regard to the local cemetery.
 For instance, Einstein is buried there — not Albert Einstein the physicist, but Solomon Einstein the taxidermist.